DokurOmkar/world-bank-life-expectancy/README.md

 ## Motivation

 Life expectancy is one of the most meaningful summary statistics for a country's development.
-By understanding which economic and social factors predict it and to what degree policymakers can prioritize where to invest.
-This project uses the World Bank Databank data to answer five concrete questions about global development trends.
+By understanding which economic and social factors predict it — and to what degree — policymakers can prioritize where to invest.
+This project uses World Bank Databank data to answer five concrete questions about global development trends.

 ---